-Lisle Gwynn Garrity is a Pastorist (pastor + artist), retreat leader, and creative entrepreneur seeking to fill the church with more color, paint, mystery, and creativity.
-In the midst of a rapidly reforming church landscape, she is convinced that new models for ministry are emerging all over the place, we just have to be willing to discover and pursue them.
+Rev. Lisle Gwynn Garrity is a Pastorist (the best titles are made up), retreat leader, and creative entrepreneur seeking to fill the church with more color, paint, mystery, and creativity.
+Her ministry is rooted in the prophetic and freeing power of art to connect us more deeply to God and one another.

 Bachelor of Arts, English, Davidson College, Davidson, NC

 Master of Divinity, Columbia Theological Seminary, Atlanta, GA

 Master of Practical Theology, Columbia Theological Seminary, Atlanta, GA